-The EWU Police Department maintains a close working relationship with the Cheney Police Department (CPD); they uphold an Interlocal Cooperation Agreement.
-Both agencies share information regarding criminal activity off campus, including incidents occurring at off-campus facilities owned by student organizations recognized by EWU, to ensure the safety and well-being of all Eastern Washington University community members.
-In addition, EWUPD personnel attend recurrent formal and informal meetings with state, county, local and federal law enforcement agencies.
+The EWU Police Department maintains a close working relationship with Cheney Police Department (CPD) and Spokane County Sheriff's Office; EWUPD occasionally works with other law enforcement agencies, including the Washington State Patrol, FBI, Airway Heights PD, and Liberty Lake PD.
+There is an Interlocal Agreement for computer aided dispatch (CAD), records management and mobile applications through Spokane County.
+EWUPD has an agreement with CPD for record data entry and hit confirmation services.
+These agencies share information regarding criminal activity on and off campus, including incidents occurring at offcampus facilities owned by student organizations recognized by EWU, to ensure the safety and well-being of all Eastern Washington University community members.
+In addition, EWUPD personnel attend recurrent formal and informal meetings and trainings with state, county, local and federal law enforcement agencies.
+The prosecution of all criminal offenses, both felony and misdemeanor, are conducted at the Municipal, Superior, or Federal Courts in Spokane County.

-Campus Safety Information
+Campus Safety Information and Crime Prevention